Prankisster/FSDev/interactiveRatingChallange/README.md

 ### What I learned

 Here I would like to highlight the insights I gained while working on this project.

 - To begin with I would say I learnt the importance of observation, to replicate the things are.
-- <mark>Things are not how they seem to be.</mark> Through trial and error, of the various methods that were popping in my mind to show page transition (as it would seem).
+- **Things are not how they seem to be.** Through trial and error, of the various methods that were popping in my mind to show page transition (as it would seem).
 - To make changes to and as pointer hovers over certain elements.
 - Making custom, user input based changes to pages.
 - Also got to learn what svg (Scalable Vector Graphics) are.